 For for the first couple of years, I avoided writing blog posts regarding affairs.
 I simply did not think that I would have enough to say about this subject.
 Then, I realized that Pesa and I have been together for 13 years, and that our marriage has never suffered from infidelity.
 However, we do know how it feels to drift apart, and have others try to come between us.
 So, we decided to share some of the things we’ve done over the years in order to stay close to one another.

-1. Don’t Assume It Can’t Happen To Your Marriage
+1. To Avoid an Affair, Don’t Assume It Can’t Happen To Your Marriage

 When things are going well, it’s easy to think that things will always be great.
 Unfortunately, if you’re not constantly trying to keep your marriage in tip top shape, it won’t be.
 Life happens.
 Feelings happen.
 Stuff happens.
 Most people don’t plan to have an affair before they have one.
 Usually, one thing leads to another and are surprised that things went so far.
 My absolute number one tip is to be aware of the fact that safeguarding your marriage needs to be a major priority.